An orofacial (or-oh-FAY-shul) cleft is when a baby is born with an opening in the

 Babies with just a cleft lip don't usually have feeding problems.
 But when the

 palate is involved, feeding can be a bigger challenge.

 Normally, the palate prevents food and liquids from entering the nose.
 A cleft

-It also makes it harder for babies to latch on and suck during breastfeeding or bottle
+also makes it harder for babies to latch on and suck during breastfeeding

-feeding.
-As a result, a baby with a cleft palate may need a special nipple and bottle
+or bottle feeding.
+As a result, a baby with a cleft palate may need a special nipple

-to receive pumped breast milk or formula.
-Breastfeeding moms might want to talk with
+and bottle to receive pumped breast milk or formula.
+Breastfeeding moms might want

-a lactation consultant, who can offer more guidance and suggestions.
+to talk with a lactation consultant, who can offer more help and suggestions.

 Babies with feeding issues should be seen regularly by a doctor to make sure that